D3lyth/all-i-want-for-christmas/README.md

 - **Link to Welcome Page**

-  - To follow convention - the logo has been linked to always return to the welcome/home page for he application.
+  - To follow convention - the logo has been linked to always return to the welcome/home page for the application.

 ![screenshot](documentation/feature01.png)